 Really Evaluate If It’s The Right Diet or Just A Cool Trend

-In the big picture are you just being a jerk by following the latest hipster trend?
+In the big picture are you just being an unintentional jerk by following the latest hipster trend?
 Are you trying to be cool?

 Overview of The Gluten Intolerance/Sensitivity Trend